HOTELS Six Senses Fort Barwara - Seven Centuries Later, Rajasthan's Fortress Opens Its Gates Again

 Tibetan singing bowl meditation

-Fort Barwara is a place where you can meditate in a genuine 14th-century temple one hour and sip champagne by an infinity pool the next.
+Fort Barwara is a place where you can meditate within genuine 14th-century walls one hour and sip champagne by an outdoor pool with a jacuzzi the next.

 Six Senses Fort Barwara - Stepwell - Celebrations